 Perhaps more significantly, though, Sarandos has implemented a unique approach to content production.
 Utilising a combination of personal judgement and data-driven algorithms for greenlighting decisions, he has described traditional TV network models as outdated.
 For instance, Sarandos does not order pilot episodes for potential productions; he also prefers to give shows a chance to develop a fan base over multiple seasons, rather than to cancel underperforming shows straight away.

-As the company has evolved, so too has Netflix's brand strategy.
+As the company has evolved, so too has its brand strategy.
 Certain aspects of this are more visible - such as the numerous company logo changes - while others are more subtle.

 Thanks to the company's in-depth analysis procedures, Netflix is able to reach its global target audience while still maintaining regional markets.
 When looking at the years 1999 to 2017, for instance, Netflix jumped from 110,000 subscribers in the US alone to 104 million, more than half of whom were located outside the United States.
 This increase in global interest is reflective of the company's inclusive business model, which takes into consideration international interest in their services; given that the company's brand value more than doubled in 2018 to around $21.2bn, it's a strategy that is certainly working.